 Our local treasure in the Chuckanuts endlessly yields adventure and exploration.
 With Chuckanut Creek rushing through its base and the steep flanks of Chuckanut Mountain on its edge, Arroyo Park offers challenging terrain and a pristine riparian zone for spawning salmon.
-We’ll get to find out what this patch of wild land is up to, learning from the inhabitants and playing with them.
+We’ll get to find out what this patch of wild land is up to.
 There are a number of ways into Arroyo Park, but we have opted for drop-off and pick-up at North Chuckanut Mountain trailhead.

-Drop-off and Pick-up: From I-5, take exit 250 (Old Fairhaven Parkway) and head west to Fairhaven.
-Turn left onto Chuckanut Drive and head south to just past the intersection with Old Samish Road there will be a parking lot on your left with a sign saying “North Chuckanut Mountain Trailhead.”
+Drop-off and Pick-up: From I-5 take exit 250 and drive west on Old Fairhaven Parkway to Chuckanut Drive.
+Turn left onto Chuckanut Drive to the intersection with Old Samish Road.
+There will be a parking lot on your left with a sign saying “North Chuckanut Mountain Trailhead.”
 Map.